How Bookkeeping Supports Job-Cost & Gross Profit Measurement at Paul’s Perfect Projects, LLC

 Checking the Accuracy of Company and Gross Profit Reports

-“We’re also using the Month-End Closing Checklist for QuickBooks, so we can ensure that we have a clean set of books each month.
+“We’re also using the Month-End Closing Procedure for QuickBooks, so we can ensure that we have a clean set of books each month.
 That way, our year-end is pretty much like a standard month-end closing, so we’re done with the bulk of the year-end work by mid-January.”

 She glanced at her watch.
 “Oops.
 I’m really sorry we had to make this so brief, but I’ve got to run if I’m going to make it to my appointment on time.
 If you have any other questions, please feel free to get in touch.
 Paul has my contact info.”